 The 1560 GENEVA BIBLE was the first English Bible to use verse numbers based on the work of Stephanus (Robert Estienne of Paris, by this point living in Geneva).
 [Estienne became the printer of John Calvin.] (https://en.wikipedia.org/wiki/Geneva_Bible)

 Discrepencies exist in verse numbering between the 1599 GENEVA BIBLE and the AUTHORIZED KING JAMES BIBLE.
 For example, Daniel 4:15 of the 1599 GENEVA BIBLE is Daniel 4:18 of the AUTHORIZED KING JAMES VERSION.
-Other verses in Daniel 4 1599 GB are in a different order to AKJV.
-Note that the entire 1599 GB was not proofed for differences in verse numbers, to there may be other instances.
+Other verses in Daniel 4 (1599 GB) are in a different order to the AKJV.
+(See, page 927 in the errata listing for the discrpency in the verse numbering of Haggai 1 and Haggai 2.)
+Note that the entire 1599 GB was not proofed for differences in verse numbers, so there may be other instances.

 A "modernization" of the GENEVA BIBLE, satisfactory for present day readers, would require verse numbering to be conformed to that found in the AUTHORIZED KING JAMES VERSION and in all associated Bible Reference works, such as THE NEW STONGS EXHAUSTIVE CONCORDANCE OF THE BIBLE, THE NEW TREASURY OF SCRIPTURE KNOWLEDGE, REVISED AND EXPANDED, and NELSON'S CROSS REFERENCE GUIDE TO THE BIBLE, and so forth, and so on.